CSC322-Grinnell/funding-resources/README.md

    If you don't need it, the traditional Rails assets will continue to work.
 5. [Bootstrap](https://getbootstrap.com/) provides a CSS framework for easy layouts and styling.
 6. [Sass](https://sass-lang.com/guide) adds some extra power to your stylesheets when they have the `.scss` extension.
 Regular CSS will always work great in them too!

+## Future Tasks and Goals##

+1. Determine resource buckets/categories
+2. Hyperlinks on individual fund pages
+3. Add user sign up page with a .grinnell.edu verification
+4. More relaxed administrative priviledges where anyone can add resources but only admins can approve
+5. Sort functionality for the resources page